overGrive is a complete Google Drive desktop client solution for Arch Linux

 - If your you cannot install the KStatusNotifierItem Shell Extension you need to install the Gnome Shell Integration plugin first.
 For more information see https://wiki.gnome.org/Projects/GnomeShellIntegrationForChrome

-- LXQt desktop users might have an issue with the overGrive application indicator icon in the taskbar incorrectly being displayed as a ⚙ gear icon.
+- LXQt / Xfce desktop users might have an issue with the overGrive application indicator icon in the taskbar incorrectly being displayed as a ⚙ gear icon or not at all.

 - Enter the following commands from a terminal and restart the progam to fix the issue.
 You might also need to logout and login before the icon displays correctly.